my lanai upgrade

 Here is how it looked after the 2 vertical lines were installed.

-Notice the difference in color from the two pictures.
 It is the same color at different times of the day. 😉

 Lanai-grid-ceiling-finished